nesi/support-docs/docs/General/FAQs/Mahuika_-_Māui_Differences.md

 ## Mahuika

-Mahuika follows the same procedure as the lander node, except that it doesn\'t ask for a second factor.
+Mahuika follows the same procedure as the lander node, except that it doesn't ask for a second factor.

     ssh login.mahuika.nesi.org.nz